BlueBokChoy/travel_planner/README.md

 # travel_planner
-A quick and dirty travel planner made for practice using Tkinter GUI toolkits.
+A mockup travel planner made for practice using Tkinter GUI toolkits and Python.

+Tkinter is a required dependency.

+Please contact me if you see that your intellectual property was misused.